-Internet Governance goes above and beyond internet regulation, which covers issues such as online privacy and content, and applies to the rights and obligations of individuals and legal entities such as news media.
-Internet regulation is typically a national activity, or in the case of the European Union an intergovernmental activity:
+Internet regulation covers issues such as online privacy and content, intermediary liability, net neutrality and applies to the rights and obligations of individuals and legal entities such as news media.
+Internet regulation is typically a national or in Europe an EU level activity:

 “The EU’s Regulation on open Internet access grants end-users the directly applicable right to access and distribute the lawful content and services of their choice via their Internet access service.
 It enshrines the principle of open internet access: internet traffic shall be treated without discrimination, blocking, throttling or prioritisation.
 At the same time, the EU open internet access rules allow reasonable traffic management [..]”